deerCabin/sneaker-site/README.md

 # sneaker-site
-A website layout created by looking at a design
+A website layout created from a reference design

 Design by https://www.frontendmentor.io/